 When a Broadcaster Application requests a connection to a media WebSocket, the Receiver shall begin sending the appropriate content once the connection is established.
 The data sent by the Receiver over a media WebSocket connection is expected to be matched to the type of media indicated by the WebSocket Interface Function as provided in Table 8.1.
-Therefore, video compliant with formatting described in A/331 [1] shall be sent by the Receiver over the WebSocket identified by the URL WSPath/atscVid.
-Similarly, audio compliant with formatting described in A/331 [1] and captions compliant with formatting described in A/331 [1] shall be sent over WSPath/atscAud and WSPath/atscCap WebSocket connections, respectively.
+Therefore, video compliant with formatting described in A/331 [1] shall be sent by the Receiver over the WebSocket identified by the URL WSPath/atscvid.
+Similarly, audio compliant with formatting described in A/331 [1] shall be sent over WSPath/atscAud and WSPath/atscCap WebSocket connections, respectively.
 For media WebSocket connections that are currently open, content may not be sent at all times, for example, if no captions are present at a given time.